Johann Martin Honigberger

-Johann Martin Honigberger (10 March 1795 – 18 December 1869) was an Imperial Austrian physician and traveller.
+Johann Martin Honigberger (10 March 1795 – 18 December 1869) was a Transylvanian Saxon medical doctor and traveller.
 He travelled through Asia to India and wrote a book on his experiences in the East.
 A novel based on his life, written by Mircea Eliade in 1940, The Secret of Dr. Honigberger, became popular.

 Early life

 Honigberger was born to a Transylvanian Saxon family in Kronstadt which was then part of the Principality of Transylvania.
 After training in medicine, Honigberger travelled to Constantinople in 1815 and over the following two years he travelled throughout the Levant, Egypt, Arabia and Persia as a government physician.

 Whilst in Baghdad he learnt of the exploits of four European generals, Jean-François Allard, Paolo Avitabile, Claude Auguste Court and Jean-Baptiste Ventura who had thrived in the service of Maharajah Ranjit Singh.
 On being told of the need for medical personnel in the army Ranjit Singh was preparing, he obtained a reference letter and set out for Punjab.